Murder of Dru Sjodin: Trial and sentencing

 Because Sjodin had been taken across state lines, the crime became a federal case under the Federal Kidnapping Act.
-This meant that Rodriguez was eligible to receive the death penalty if convicted, a possibility not allowed under North Dakota or Minnesota law, as neither states have the death penalty.
+This meant that Rodriguez was eligible to receive the death penalty if convicted, a possibility not allowed under North Dakota or Minnesota law, as neither state has the death penalty.
 It was the first death penalty case in a century to take place in North Dakota.
 U.S. Attorney Drew Wrigley and Assistant U.S. Attorneys Keith Reisenauer and Norman Anderson prosecuted the case against Rodriguez.
 On August 30, 2006, Rodriguez was convicted in federal court of kidnapping resulting in death for the murder of Dru Sjodin, and on September 22, 2006, the jury recommended that he receive the death penalty.
 On February 8, 2007, Rodriguez was formally sentenced to death by U.S District Judge Ralph R. Erickson.
-He is imprisoned at United States Penitentiary, Terre Haute, Terre Haute, Indiana.
+He is imprisoned at the United States Penitentiary, Coleman in Florida.
 Judge Erickson arranged that Rodriguez would be executed in South Dakota.

-Rodriguez later admitted his guilt in a death row interview with Dr. Michael Welner on June 28, 2013.
-In October 2011, defense attorneys filed a federal habeas corpus motion claiming that Rodriguez is mentally disabled.
+In October 2011, defense attorneys filed a federal habeas corpus motion claiming that Rodriguez was mentally disabled.
+On June 28, 2013, Rodriguez admitted his guilt in a death row interview with Dr. Michael Welner.

 Appeals

 In 2021, the same judge who sentenced Rodriguez to death, Ralph R. Erickson, now a judge for the United States Court of Appeals for the Eighth Circuit, overturned his sentence and ordered that a new sentencing phase be conducted due to "misleading testimony from a medical examiner and limitations on mental health evidence".
-The testimony in court of Michael McGee, the Ramsey County Medical Examiner, was “unreliable, misleading and inaccurate” and that Rodriguez's attorneys did him a disservice by opting to limit the mental health evaluation of Rodriguez which could have resulted in the possible use of the insanity defense by their client.
+The testimony in court of Michael McGee, the Ramsey County Medical Examiner, was "unreliable, misleading and inaccurate" and that Rodriguez's attorneys did him a disservice by opting to limit the mental health evaluation of Rodriguez which could have resulted in the possible use of the insanity defense by their client.

+On March 14, 2023, prosecutors announced that they would no longer seek the death penalty for Rodriguez.
+Rodriguez was sentenced to life without parole on May 18, 2023.

 Legacy

 Legislation dubbed "Dru's Law", which set up the Dru Sjodin National Sex Offender Public Registry, was passed in 2006 and signed into law by President George W. Bush.
+The Dru Sjodin National Sex Offender Public Website (NSOPW) is an unprecedented public safety resource that provides the public with access to sex offender data nationwide.
+NSOPW is a partnership between the U.S. Department of Justice and state, territorial and tribal governments, working together for the safety of adults and children.

 In 2004, a scholarship in Sjodin's name was set up at the University of North Dakota.

 A memorial garden for Sjodin opened in her hometown of Pequot Lakes, Minnesota, and another is planned for the UND campus.